Lobotomy: Prevalence

 In the United States, approximately 40,000 people were lobotomized, and in England, 17,000 lobotomies were performed.
-According to one estimate, in the three Nordic countries of Denmark, Norway, and Sweden, a combined figure of approximately 9,300 lobotomies were performed.
+According to one estimate, in the three Nordic countries of Denmark, Norway, and Sweden, a combined figure of approximately 9,300 lobotomies was performed.
 Scandinavian hospitals lobotomized 2.5 times as many people per capita as hospitals in the US.
 According to another estimate, Sweden lobotomized at least 4,500 people between 1944 and 1966, mainly women.
 This figure includes young children.
 And in Norway, there were 2,005 known lobotomies.
 In Denmark, there were 4,500 known lobotomies.
-In Japan, the majority of lobotomies were performed on children with behaviour problems.
 The Soviet Union banned the practice in 1950 on moral grounds.
 In Germany, it was performed only a few times.
 By the late 1970s, the practice of lobotomy had generally ceased, although it continued as late as the 1980s in France.
 As of 2019, legality of the procedure in the United States varies according to state law, with some states restricting it heavily, while others effectively leave its regulation to laws of general applicability.